-- Has poor organized behavioral responses/unsafe behavior; - Is unable to self-manage or self-monitor own behavior: - Is inattentive or distractible, resulting in off-task behavior the majority of the school day; - Has extensive difficulty interpreting and integrating sensory input; or - Has delays in developing an integrated perception of the world and/or delayed motor exploration of surroundings and objects.
+- Has poor organized behavioral responses/unsafe behavior; - Is unable to self-manage or self-monitor own behavior; - Is inattentive or distractible resulting in off-task behavior the majority of the school day; - Has extensive difficulty interpreting and integrating sensory input; or - Has delays in developing an integrated perception of the world and/or delayed motor exploration of surroundings and objects.

-Guideline 2: OT Services Are Necessary for the Student to Benefit from Special Education
+Guideline 2: OT Services Are Necessary For The Student To Benefit From Special Education

 ALL of the following must be discussed and documented.
-The OT services:
+The occupational therapy services:

-- Are required beyond that which is normally available to all students (e.g., tiered supports); - Will support: - Functional change in motor or sensorimotor skill function; - Self-regulatory behavior (e.g., develop strategies to manage incoming sensory information, choose appropriate responses, and maintain levels of arousal) to actively and effectively participate in learning; and/or - Effective use of adaptive devices/assistive technology to access education; - Are needed to meet targeted motor or sensorimotor IEP goals/benchmarks; and - Are necessary for the student's educational performance or specially designed instruction and cannot be directly provided by any other school personnel.
+- Are required beyond that which is normally available to all students (e.g., tiered supports); - Will support: - o Functional change in motor or sensorimotor skill function; - Self-regulatory behavior (e.g., develop strategies to manage incoming sensory information, choose appropriate responses, and maintain levels of arousal) to actively and effectively participate in learning; and/or - o Effective use of adaptive devices/assistive technology to access education; - Are needed to meet targeted motor or sensorimotor IEP goals/benchmarks; and - Are necessary for the student's educational performance or specially designed instruction and cannot be directly provided by any other school personnel.